marleyDip/Programming-Hero_Assignment-01_DevConf-2026-Landing-Page_HTML-CSS_Milestone-01_Module-06/PROMPT.md

 - Include realistic content instead of placeholder text.

 ## Output Format
 1. Briefly explain why you chose this section.

-## Selected AI Section ( Choose a Developer Networking Hub section design suggest by AI )
+## Selected AI Section ( Choose a Developer Networking Hub section design suggested by AI )

 ### The section should include